Skip Nav Destination

 Published: 22 August 2014

-... drug discovery, and inhibitors that target this activity may increase the efficacy of nucleoside/nucleotide analogues, and may help to delay the onset of drug resistance.
+... for drug discovery, and inhibitors that target this activity may increase the efficacy of nucleoside/nucleotide analogues, and may help to delay the onset of drug resistance.
 In the present study, we have developed a FRET (Förster resonance energy transfer)-based high-throughput screening assay for the AZT...

 Articles